 Pat’s thesis work to purify and study DNA replication complexes was carried out at University of Notre Dame under the supervision of Dr. Subhash Basu.
 He moved to University of Virginia to map and characterize replication origins on a genome wide level as part of the ENCODE project in the laboratory of Dr. Anindya Dutta.
 He examined enzymatic activities associated with chromatin insulator complexes.
 He is currently a Senior Scientist at QIAGEN.

 Nellie was enrolled in the Molecular and Cell Biology Ph.D. program at the University of Maryland and was a member of the Graduate Partnerships Program at NIH.
 She studied the role of RNA silencing in heterochromatin formation and chromatin insulator function.
 Nellie went on to teach at Hands on Science, a local non-profit organization that encourages science and mathematics education for children.
-She went on to become a Sallie Rosen Kaplan Postdoctoral Fellow at NCI in the laboratory of Dr. Lalage Wakefield.
+She then became a Sallie Rosen Kaplan Postdoctoral Fellow at NCI in the laboratory of Dr. Lalage Wakefield.
 Nellie is now a Senior Scientist at Neuraly, Inc.

 Brandi’s first experience with Drosophila genetics was as an undergraduate in Dr. Sarah Elgin’s lab at Washington University.
 She went on to characterize the biochemical activity of a chromatin remodeller for her thesis work at the University of Michigan in the laboratory of Dr. Daniel Bochar.
 Brandi studied chromatin insulator-dependent looping interactions.
 She is currently Assistant Director of Hereditary Cancer at GeneDx.

 Matt obtained both a B.A. in Biology and M.S. in Cellular and Molecular Biology from Johns Hopkins University.
 He studied the effects of insulators on the chromatin landscape using a variety of molecular techniques.
-He obtained his M.D./Ph.D. from the University of Pennsylvania under the supervision of Dr. Mitchell Lazar and is now a Resident Physician at Massachusetts General Hospital.
+He obtained his M.D./Ph.D. from the University of Pennsylvania under the supervision of Dr. Mitchell Lazar and is now a Hematology/Oncology Fellow at Dana-Farber Cancer Institute and Massachusetts General Hospital.

 Patrick graduated from St. John's University with a B.S. in Biology.
 He worked on the development of a visual cell based assay for higher order nuclear organization that will be used to perform a high throughput dsRNA knockdown screen.
-Patrick went on to obtain a Ph.D. at Cornell University under the supervision of Dr. Paul Soloway and completed a postdoctoral fellowship in the laboratory of Bradley Cairns at the University of Utah.
-He established his independent research group at the University of Rochester Medical Center.
+Patrick went on to obtain a Ph.D. at Cornell University under the supervision of Dr. Paul Soloway and completed a postdoctoral fellowship in the laboratory of Dr. Bradley Cairns at the University of Utah.
+He is now an Assistant Professor at the University of Rochester Medical Center.